 Description

-The Aglio Bianco Polesano PDO refers to dried garlic belonging to the Allium sativum L. species, Avorio variety, deriving from the local Bianco Polesano ecotype.
+Aglio Bianco Polesano PDO is dried garlic belonging to the Allium sativum L. species, Avorio variety, deriving from the local Bianco Polesano ecotype.

 Production Area